Featured

 Take the usual bear precautions.
 And do not feed the bears.
 As the saying goes, “a fed bear is a dead bear.”

 Starting a hiking blog can be a real bear.
-Get a head start with this domain.
+Time to stop hibernating.
+Get started with this domain.

-Do we need a Garmin InReach or Spot when we thru-hike the Enchantments ?
+Garmin InReach or Spot for thru-hiking the Enchantments

-Bottom line: Yes, a satellite communicator or PLB of some kind is a great idea for your safety while day-hiking through the Enchantment Lakes, because there is virtually no cell service there.
+Bottom line: A satellite communicator or PLB of some kind is a great idea for your safety while day-hiking through the Enchantment Lakes, because there is virtually no cell service there.

 Helicopter hovering over the Enchantment Lakes Basin.
 PC: Joshua C.

-The Garmin InReach and Spot devices are the most popular.
+The Garmin InReach Mini and InReach Messenger devices are the most popular.
 There also are several alternatives to the InReach.
-Look through the options and consider device cost, sign up fees, and monthly or annual plan costs.
+Look through the options and consider device cost, signup fees, and monthly or annual plan costs.

 Give your adventure blog its own place in the cloud.
-Buy this site.
+Buy this domain.

 Bottom line: Be at the Snow Lakes trailhead at 4:00 am to drop a car and start up the Colchuck Lake trail by 5:00.